MeganBeckett/rstudio_instructor_exam/README.md

 ## Relevant material

 **1. Supplementary material**
-  - A [PDF](!rstudio-exam-supp-material.pdf) containing the learner person and concept map.
+  - A [PDF](rstudio-exam-supp-material.pdf) containing the learner person and concept map.

 **2. Slides**
-- A [PDF](!databases-in-r-slides.pdf) of the slides I will be using for the lesson presentation
+- A [PDF](databases-in-r-slides.pdf) of the slides I will be using for the lesson presentation.

 **3. Exercises**
-- Scaffolded [exercises](!/exercises) for learners to complete at the end of the lesson in class to put into practice.
+- Scaffolded [exercises](/exercises) for participants to complete in class to put into practice what we've covered in the lesson.
 - This will not form part of the 15 minute lesson presentation, but I have included them for reference.

 ## RStudio Cloud